 Members of the public can object to an application for an alcohol licence in some cases.
 Your objection must be in writing and must be sent to the Council’s Alcohol Licensing Team within 15 working days after the date of the first public notice.

-You have 'greater interest' if you are likely to be more directly affected by the licence than most other people.
+You have 'greater interest' in the licence application if you are likely to be more directly affected by the licence than most other people.
 This is called having status or standing.
 For example, if you live in the same street as the proposed premises you could be in a position of greater interest, compared with someone who lives 10km away and has concerns about the effects of alcohol on the community.

 Your objections must relate to matters listed in Section 105(external link) of the Sale and Supply of Alcohol Act 2012.
 You must make specific reference to these matters in your letter for your objection to be valid.

 The Act defines good order and amenity as 'pleasant and agreeable'.
 Section 106(external link) can also help us understand what good order and amenity covers.

 You can find more detailed information about the 'who' and 'what' and 'how' for Objections on the Health Promotion Agency website (external link)including a useful guide to objections and hearings.

 Note: You will have the opportunity to provide more detailed information about your objection and evidence of your concerns before the public hearing and at the hearing.